Photos sent to contacts in WhatsApp could soon be of better quality, according to WhatsApp's latest iOS beta.

 - data-saving

-With the "Best Quality" option, the media is larger and, according to WhatsApp, it can take longer to upload and send it.
-If you don't have a lot of data available, you can select the "Data Saver" option for lower resolution images.
-But be careful: the "Best Quality" option still compresses the image.
+With the "Best Quality" option, the media is larger and, according to WhatsApp, can take longer to upload and send.
+However, if you don't have a lot of data available, you can select the "Data Saver" option for lower-resolution images.
+But be careful: The "Best Quality" option still compresses the image.
 WABetainfo explains:

 WhatsApp: Multi-device compatibility is also being tested